MICROPYTHONandESP32/esp32/WiFi/WifIAccessPoint/README.md

-Note: If you connect your dewice to your esp32 and write its ip address in web browser you should see a esp32's web page.
+Note: If you connect your device to your esp32 and write its ip address in web browser you should see a esp32's web page.